Raythonic/watiba/README.md

 location that's in your PATH.
 Note that you may have to change the first line in watiba-c-bin.py identifying the Python interpreter to the correct location in your environment.

+This will require you to know where your PIP packages are installed.

 Example assuming the location of the package, and assuming ~/bin is in your PATH:
 ```buildoutcfg
 cp ~/.local/lib/python3.8/site-packages/watiba/watiba-c-bin.py ~/bin/watiba-c